Follow along as we count down the 25 states where people fleeing make up the highest percentage of state-to-state moves.

 Outbound moves: 55.7%

 Beautiful, historic Massachusetts is a great place to get an education, see a doctor, and enjoy a wicked fresh lobster roll.
-(Make that lobstah roll.)
+Sorry, make that lobstah roll.

 Sadly, the insane cost of living here makes it difficult for residents to repay their student loans and make ends meet.
+(If that sounds like you, look into refinancing to pay your debt off faster.)
 People of all ages are leaving, with the 55-and-over crowd leading the pack.